parallaxsecond/parsec-book/src/parsec_security/rust_client_threat_model/threat_model.md

    application.
 3. The client application obtains or generates a persistent name that it uses consistently for accessing its service-side assets.
+4. Invoking third party libraries using unsafe calls relies on their respective threat models and assurances, and is outside of the scope of the parsec client.

 ## Assets